Orthopaedic virtual fracture clinic (Broomfield Hospital)

 2. Take your weight through your arms on the crutches / hand rail and hop down onto the next step below.

-Register at the main desk and you will be directed down through the atrium to A111.
+Please remember to register your arrival at the main reception desk and you will be directed down through the atrium to A111.